justdoston/writeup/codeparttwo/index.md

 ```
 This program used with .conf config files like : `sudo /usr/local/bin/npbackup-cli -c /home/marco/npbackup.conf -b`

-But to exploit this we need to create our own .conf files copying everything from `npbackup.conf` and changing 2 things:
+But to exploit this we need to create our own .conf files copying everything from `npbackup.conf` and changing 2 things:<br>
 1) First copy npbackup.conf: `cp npbackup.conf test.conf`<br>
 2) Then first change Paths:
 ```bash